kelseyhightower/konfd/README.md

     }
 ```

+Submit the `template` configmap:

 ```
 kubectl create -f configmaps/template.yaml
 ```

-Process all konfd templates in all namespaces:
+Process all templates in all namespaces:

 ```
 konfd